-If it is a progressive medical condition and it will badly affect your ability to carry out normal day-to-day activities in the future, it will be treated as having a bad effect on you now - past disabilities are covered.
+If it is a progressive condition such as HIV or multiple sclerosis or arthritis, and it will badly affect your ability to carry out normal day-to-day activities in the future, it will be treated as having a bad effect on you now - past disabilities are covered.

 What are "normal day-to-day activities"?

 At least one of these areas must be badly affected:

-- Mobility,
+- ► Mobility,

 - Manual dexterity,

-- Physical co-ordination,
+- > Physical co-ordination,

 - > Continence,

-- Ability to lift, carry or move everyday objects,
+- > Ability to lift, carry or move everyday objects,

 - Speech, hearing or eyesight,

-- ➤ Memory or ability to concentrate, learn or understand,
+- > Memory or ability to concentrate, learn or understand,

-- Understanding of the risk of physical danger.
+- > Understanding of the risk of physical danger.

+It's fundamental to think about the effect of a disability without treatment.
 The Act says that any treatment or correction should not be taken into account, including medical treatment or the use of a prosthesis or other aid.

 The things taken into account, are glasses or contact lenses.
 The indispensable thing is to perceive how a disability affects a person.
 Remember concentrating on what they can't achieve or find problematic, rather than what they can achieve.
-If a person suffers from a hearing disability, being unable to hold a conversation with someone talking naturally in a moderately noisy place constitute a disability.
-Being unable to hold a conversation in an extremely noisy place like a factory floor would not.
+If a person suffers from a hearing disability, being unable to hold a conversation with someone talking naturally in a moderately noisy place constitutes a disability.
+Being unable to hold a conversation in a extremely noisy place like a factory floor would not.